mrnyby/i2wd-workshop/advanced-css.md

 ### Flex Direction

 Although the example above doesn't specify this, our flex container has a default `flex-direction` of `row`.
-We can tell our flex container to order its contents in a different why by specifying a `flex-direction` of `column`, `row-reverse`, or `column-reverse`.
+We can tell our flex container to order its contents in a different way by specifying a `flex-direction` of `column`, `row-reverse`, or `column-reverse`.

 ```css
 .flex-container {